 Check out Google’s official guidelines for quality listings.
-They offer a re-inclusion request option that will allow your business to appeal if a listing is removed too.
+They offer a re-inclusion request option to allow your business to appeal if a listing is removed.

-In some other Google-related news that online businesses and businesses with websites might be interested in, they have introduced a new Sitemap Generator.
-Google is planning to include website load time as one of the Ranking factors in an algorithm in 2010.
-This is not a done deal, but it could be a good idea to check your load speed.
+In other Google-related news that online businesses and businesses with websites might be interested in, they introduced a new Sitemap Generator.
+Google plans to include website load time as one of the Ranking factors in an algorithm in 2010.
+This is not a done deal, but checking your load speed could be a good idea.

 WEB PAGE TRANSLATION

 Google offers a facility to translate a page for you in English auto-martially.
 This feature is beneficial if your search has non-English results.
 Currently, Google supports Italian, French, Spanish, German, and Portuguese.
-Try out the Google AdWords Keyword Tool for the best information on your site or to check your competitors for persons who use Google AdWords.
+Try out the Google AdWords Keyword Tool for the best information on your site, or check your competitors for people who use Google AdWords.

-False and Misleading Advertising What’s truthful?
-The FTC has attempted to deal with this question by establishing the following standards: The intention to deceive is not what matters.
+False and Misleading Advertising What’s Truthful?
+The FTC has attempted to address this question by establishing the following standards: The intention to deceive is not what matters.
 What matters is the perception of the public.
 The test of whether or not an ad is misleading will be based on the effect on the average or unsophisticated person.
-Your advertising may also be deemed deceptive through omission or misleading implications: the bottom-line, just the facts.
+Your advertising may also be deemed deceptive through omission or misleading implications: the bottom line is just the facts.

-If you are looking for something different, remember Windows has a great choice.
+If you want something different, remember Windows has a great choice.
 Don’t unload any free ones from anywhere; they could have bugs and are almost impossible to delete.

-For windows screen savers, right-click on a blank area of the desktop.
-Click “properties”, “screen savers”.
+For Windows screen savers, right-click on a blank area of the desktop.
+Click “properties” and “screen savers”.
 Click the arrow to the right of “screen savers” just below the monitor.
 Pick the one you want.

 A teacher was getting to know the kids in her class by asking them what their father did for a living.
 The first kid she asked said: ” My name is John, and my dad is a truck driver.”
 The next child she asked said: “My name is Bill, and my dad is a striptease dancer.”
 The teacher quickly changed the subject.